Feature Selection for Huge Data via Minipatch Learning: Empirical Studies

 The results for the most challenging scenario S3 are summarized in Table \ref{tcga-table}.
 High-dimensional data of such scale is regularly observed in areas such as genetics and neuroimaging.
 We see that our AdaSTAMPS (EE) perfectly recovers the true feature support across both data-driven and oracle model selection.
 In addition, STAMPS and AdaSTAMPS (Prob) also perform favorably.
 On the other hand, all competing methods attain rather low feature selection accuracy even with oracle selection.
 Clearly, AdaSTAMPS (EE) is more capable of accurately identifying the true signal features even in high-correlation, high-dimensional settings, thus leading to more reliable model interpretation.
 In the meantime, AdaSTAMPS (EE) takes less than $20$ minutes to run, rather than the $14$ hours required to solve Randomized Lasso that achieves the next best data-driven F1 Score among competing methods.

 \columnalignment{tag1}{r}

-Overall, we empirically demonstrate the effectiveness of our proposed approaches in selecting statistically accurate features with much improved robustness and runtime, even in challenging high-noise, high-correlation scenarios.
+Overall, we empirically demonstrate the effectiveness of our proposed approaches in selecting statistically accurate features with much improved robustness and computational efficiency, even in challenging high-noise, high-correlation scenarios.
 Even though STAMPS does not perform as well as AdaSTAMPS, STAMPS still performs better than a lot of the competing methods, especially in terms of data-driven F1 Score (e.g. Figure \ref{fig:smallcomp}A, \ref{fig:smallcomp}D).
 In the meantime, our AdaSTAMPS (both (EE) and (Prob)) consistently outperform competing methods in terms of feature selection accuracy while being computationally the fastest of any method with comparable accuracy.
 This suggests that our flexible AdaSTAMPS approach could be a double-win both in terms of statistical accuracy and computation in practice.
+Intuitively speaking, the strong empirical performance of our proposed methods can be attributed to the following reasons: i) the use of tiny minpatches yields major computational advantages and our adaptive sampling schemes further boost efficiency; ii) the repeated subsampling of features breaks up strong correlations among features that could otherwise derail many existing feature selection strategies; and iii) the final aggregation of selection events over all minipatches reduces variance in a similar manner to that of random forests and hence ensures strong performance even in high-noise-low-signal settings.